How to install VirtualBox on Windows 11, 10 (2025)

 winget install VirtualBox

-After you complete the steps, the package manager will download and install the virtualization application without extra steps.
+After completing the steps, the Windows Package Manager will automatically download and install the virtualization application, requiring no additional steps.

 Configure VirtualBox on Windows 11

-Although the default settings will suit more users, VirtualBox has many settings and features.
-In the steps below, we will outline some of the most basic ones everyone should consider changing when working with virtual machines.
+Although the default settings will suit most users, VirtualBox offers many additional settings and features.
+In the steps below, I’ll outline some of the basic configurations everyone should consider when working with virtual machines.

 To configure VirtualBox settings, use these steps: